 - 1. Place the control loop into manual control. - 2.
 Disconnect power to the transmitter - 3.
+Remove the electronics compartment cover.

-Open the electronics compartment cover. - 4.
-Identify the location of each switch (see Figure 6-1). - 5.
-Change the setting of the desired switches with a small, non-metallic tool. - 6.
-Close the electronics compartment cover.
-See Powering the transmitter for details on the covers. - 7.
-Return power to the transmitter and verify the flow measurement is correct. - 8.
-Return the control loop to automatic control.
+If the cover has a cover jam screw, this must be loosened prior to removal of the cover. - 4.
+Remove the LOI/Display, if applicable. - 5.
+Identify the location of each switch (see Figure 6-1). - 6.
+Change the setting of the desired switches with a small, non-metallic tool. - 7.
+Replace the LOI/Display, if applicable. - 8.
+Replace the electronics compartment cover.

+If the cover has a cover jam screw, this must be tightened to comply with installation requirements.
+See Cover jam screw for details on the cover jam screw. - 9.
+Return power to the transmitter and verify the flow measurement is correct.

+10. Return the control loop to automatic control.